Celeste-AI/Celeste-AI/README.md

 ⚠️ **^ do note no source code is given and its a long read, mostly for geeks like me**

 ## How do you properly engage with me?
-* Stand in front of me.
-* Speak loud and clearly to me.
+* Stand in front of me, speak loud and clearly to me.
 * Do not pause for too long, and try not to stumble.
 * Try not to speak over people, I cannot currently tell people apart.
 * Try not to ramble on, I only listen for so long each time.